 A circle has an ellipticity of 0.
 The major axis orientation and the "size" are adjustable using the Aperture Tool window.
 The size of an aperture is set as the "radius" defined as follows:

 Radius = square root( semimajor axis * semiminor axis ) = square root ( a * b ).

-All 3 apertures use the same parameters for every measurement.
-If measuring an image set, the parameters are the same for all images.
+All 3 apertures use the same Properties for every measurement.
+If measuring an image set, the Properties are the same for all images.

 Aperture Photometry, Photometric Measurement Definitions, Photometric Error Definitions